-Like many plants, if kept under strong light the leaves will take on a red or pinkish hue.
+Like many plants, if kept under intense light, the leaves will take on a red or pinkish hue.
 See pictures to the left.

 NOTE: When planting this plant it is advised to plant each stem separate so light can get to the bottom of each stem.